muarshad01/LLM-Inference-Engg/Lectures/Lecture-2.md

 ***

 #### Size of KV_Cache
-* KV-cahce size explosion!
 * High Bandwidth Memory (HBM) needs to be transferred to compute.
-* In the RoofLine graph, X-axis is (FLOPs/Bytes), as the number of Bytes increase, we move down along the slope, i.e., its MEMORY Bound.
+* In the RoofLine graph, __X-axis is called Arithmetic Intensity (AI), which is (FLOPs/Bytes)__.
+As the number of Bytes increase, we shift towards left/down along the slope, i.e., become more MEMORY Bound.

 * l : number of transformer blocks layers